Didi Gregorius: 2018

 Gregorius began the 2018 season with a career-high eight-RBI performance in the Yankee's April 3 home opener against the Tampa Bay Rays, helping to push the team to an 11–4 victory.
 Through the month of April, Gregorius led the league with 10 home runs, 30 RBIs, and a .766 slugging percentage, and he received both AL Player of the Week and Player of the Month honors at the end of the month.
 His performance in April was followed by a slump through May and the start of June, during which Gregorius batted .177 and scored only one home run.
 He snapped this dry spell with two home runs against the Washington Nationals on June 12.
 In addition to putting Gregorius back on pace to record 20 home runs in a season, he also became, in that game, the first Yankees shortstop to have three multi-home run games in a season.
 Gregorius batted .268 for the regular season, with 86 RBIs and 89 runs in 504 at bats.
-His 27 home runs, meanwhile, helped the Yankees break the MLB single-season record, set by the Seattle Mariners in 1997; Gleyber Torres had the honor of hitting the Yankees' 265th home run of the year on September 29.
+His 27 home runs, meanwhile, helped the Yankees break the MLB single-season record, set by the 1997 Seattle Mariners; Gleyber Torres hit the Yankees' 265th home run of the year on September 29.

-On September 23, 2018, Gregorius' game-winning run against the Orioles helped the Yankees clinch a Wild Card berth, but he tore the cartilage in his wrist while sliding home, leaving it in question whether he would be healthy for the postseason.
+On September 23, Gregorius' game-winning run against the Orioles helped the Yankees clinch a Wild Card berth, but he tore the cartilage in his wrist while sliding home, leaving it in question whether he would be healthy for the postseason.
 He received a cortisone shot and returned to the lineup on September 28 for the final game of the regular season, an 11–6 rout of the Red Sox.
-The Yankees beat the Oakland Athletics 7–2 in the Wild Card game, with Gregorius scoring an RBI on a sacrifice fly that brought home Luke Voit.
-Gregorius struggled defensively against the Red Sox in the 2018 ALDS, uncharacteristically missing throws in Games 3 and 4.
+The Yankees beat the Oakland Athletics 7–2 in the Wild Card Game, with Gregorius scoring an RBI on a sacrifice fly that brought home Luke Voit.
+Gregorius struggled defensively against the Red Sox in the ALDS, uncharacteristically missing throws in Games 3 and 4.
 The Red Sox took the series in four games.
+He batted .235 with one double in 5 postseason games.